 Overall, Hague's model is much simpler than Dramatica and I suspect most writers would find it easier to understand and use.
 You can grasp Hague's model fairly quickly.
 And if your interest is primarily in Hollywood-style, plot driven, genre fiction, you may need little else.
 Dramatica, on the other hand, has a very steep learning curve.
 It typically takes weeks or months to come to terms with Dramatica in its entirety.

 In the long run I feel Dramatica offers ways to add more layers of emotional depth and helps you create a broader range of stories.
-Nonetheless, you might want to check out Hague's book Writing Screenplays That Sell: The Complete, Step-By-Step Guide for Writing and Selling to.
+Nonetheless, you might want to check out Hague's book Writing Screenplays That Sell.
 Many of the insights regarding story structure apply equally to novels.